aws/eks-anywhere/docs/content/en/docs/getting-started/optional/etcdencryption.md

 Because of this model, etcd encryption can only be enabled on **_cluster upgrades_** after the KMS provider has been deployed on the cluster.

 {{% alert title="Note" color="warning" %}}
-Currently, etcd encryption is only supported for CloudStack and vSphere.
+Currently, etcd encryption is only supported for Nutanix, CloudStack and vSphere.
 Support for other providers will be added in a future release.
 {{% /alert %}}